mallmen/certificate-authority/README.md

         sudo security add-trusted-cert -d -r trustRoot -k "/Library/Keychains/System.keychain" myCA.pem

+### Creating a Signed Certificate

-1. Create a certificate
+1. Create a key

         cd ~/myca/private
         openssl genrsa -out api.ocp4.example.com.key 2048

-1. Generate a csr
+1. Create a csr

+    The *Common Name* can be an FQDN or any other descriptive name for your certificate.
+Ensure you use the correct FQDN in the extensions file in the next step.

+    > *Do not* use a password when prompted or anything using your SSL certificate will require someone to manually input the passphrase before the certificate can be used.

         cd ~/myca/certs
         openssl req -new -key ../private/api.ocp4.example.com.key -out api.ocp4.example.com.csr